 del tasks_db[task_id]

-Let us break down the key design decisions in this code:
+The key design decisions in this code merit explanation:

 Status code 201 for creation: The POST /tasks endpoint returns 201 (Created) instead of the default 200, which is the correct HTTP semantic for resource creation.